adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ```

 ### INPUTS
-Due to the nature of the lab, there won't need too many inputs for you to provide.
+Due to the nature of the lab, there are only a fe winputs you need to provide.

 I've included a `cka_lab.tfvars` file, which requires 3 variables to be declared (you can pick another region, or leave that as is):